fuxiaoY/modContact/dataPlat/dataPlat.en.md

    Use macros like `MCT_GET(ID, OUT_BUF, BUF_LEN)` or `MCT_SET(ID, IN_DATA, DATA_LEN)` for parameter read/write.

 2. **Adding Parameters**
-   Add a line to `MCT_DATA_LIST` to support new parameters automatically.
+   Add a line to `dataLinkDef.h` to support new parameters automatically.

 ## Decoupling Advantages

 - The upper layer does not need to care about the storage structure, only access by index.
 - Facilitates parameter migration, refactoring, and unit testing.
 - Supports dynamic parameter expansion and unified management.